This post may contain affiliate links. Please read my disclosure policy.

 Soak the dry mushrooms in hot water until they are softened.
 You can add them to the fresh porcini when you stir fry them.

-The water where you soak the dry mushrooms is full of flavour, and you can add it to the stock you use to cook the rice.
-The rice will absorb the flavour of the porcini while cooking, enhancing its earthy taste.
+The water where you soak the dry mushrooms is full of flavor, and you can add it to the stock you use to cook the rice.

 Step 2: Stir-fry